nikl881/california-roadtrip/README.md

 This project concerns the second official assignment at Code Institute (see more about Code Institute at www.codeinstitute.net).
-The project concerns a own chosen format and scope, with some inspiration from the 'Holiday Planner' project, like included in the project briefing from Code Insitute.
+The project concerns a own chosen format and scope, with some inspiration from the 'Holiday Planner', like described in the projectbriefing from Code Insitute.

 Niels de Klerk (february, 2019)